 the stressful feelings that became associated with cleaning when I was young.

-A good rule of thumb in parenting (or in any other relationship) is that anything that keeps us on the
+A good rule of thumb in parenting (or in any other relationship) is that anything that keeps us

 same side as our child is more respectful and consequently will "work" better, than anything